 A surgical team will perform your mediastinoscopy in a hospital or outpatient surgical center.

-You should not eat or drink anything after midnight on the day before your test.
+You shouldn’t eat or drink anything after midnight on the day before your test if you are advised not to.
 Make sure to arrive at the surgery site at the scheduled time.

-After you have checked in, a nurse will take you to a private room or cubicle.
-He or she will ask you to remove your clothes and jewelry and put on a hospital gown.
+After you check in, you will be taken to a private room or cubicle, where you will be asked to remove your clothing and jewelry and put on a hospital gown (it may be a good idea to leave jewelry at home to prevent loss).
 The nurse will then start an IV in your hand, wrist, or arm.
-You may feel a short, sharp pain when the needle is inserted, but the discomfort will fade quickly.
+You may feel a short, sharp pain when the nurse inserts the needle, but the discomfort will fade quickly.
 The nurse will tape the IV in place so that you don’t accidentally remove it.

-When it is time for your procedure, a nurse or technician will take you into the operating room on a cot with wheels, called a gurney.
+When it’s time for your procedure, a nurse or technician will take you into the operating room on a cot with wheels, called a gurney.

-Once you are in the operating room, you will be helped onto the operating table and positioned on your back.
+Once you’re in the operating room, you will lie on your back on the operating table.
 An anesthesiologist will then inject a medication into your IV that will put you into a deep sleep.
-You will not feel pain during the procedure.
-Once you are unconscious, the doctor will place a flexible tube into your mouth and maneuver it into your lungs to help you breathe.
+You won’t feel pain during the procedure.
+Once you’re unconscious, the doctor will place a flexible tube into your mouth and maneuver it into your lungs to help you breathe.

 The surgeon will then make an incision at the base of your throat and thread the mediastinoscope into the space between your lungs.

-When this process is complete, the surgeon will withdraw the mediastinoscope, remove the breathing tube from your lungs, and suture (stitch) the small wound.
+When this process is complete, the surgeon will withdraw the mediastinoscope, remove the breathing tube from your lungs, and stitch the incision closed.
 The tissue samples will go to the laboratory for analysis.

 You will wake up in the recovery room.
 The staff there will offer you pain medications and monitor your vital signs to make sure they remain stable.
-If you don’t suffer any complications, you will be allowed to go home within an hour or so.
+If you don’t suffer any complications, you can go home within a few hours.

 Any time you receive general anesthesia, you run a slight risk of an allergic reaction to the medication.
 This can lead to difficulty in breathing.

-The most serious risk during this surgery is the accidental puncture of blood vessels, which could lead to a fatal hemorrhage.
+The most serious risk during this surgery is the accidental puncture of blood vessels, which could lead to a hemorrhage which can be fatal.
 This complication, however, is exceedingly rare.

-When doctors look at the biopsies taken, they will study the size and shape of the cells in your tissue.
+When doctors look at the biopsies, they will study the size and shape of the cells in your tissue.
 This will determine whether they are normal (benign) or malignant (cancerous).
 This type of molecular cell study is called cytology.

-If the problem is an infection, the tissue will be cultured to identify the bacteria and select the best antibiotic to treat it.
+If the problem is an infection, they will culture the tissue to identify the microorganisms present and select the best medications to treat it.